All children are valued, healthy and thriving.

 Colorado has been spearheading a national effort to develop the Child Maltreatment Prevention Framework for Action (Framework).
 Public and private partners involved in its development include: Colorado Office of Early Childhood, Chapin Hall at the University of Chicago, University of Denver, South Carolina Children’s Trust, the National Child Abuse and Neglect TA and Strategic Dissemination Center, and the Zoma Foundation.
 The Framework, which is rooted in the Early Childhood Colorado Framework, is designed to guide strategic thinking, align strategies and maximize shared outcomes that will result from strategic investments to prevent child maltreatment and promote child well-being.

 An important shift in thinking has led to a reconceptualization of planning that prioritizes the linking and coordination of intervention efforts starting early in a child’s lifespan as well as a consideration of the local community context.
-Up to sixteen communities will be selected to receive financial support and technical assistance.
+Fifteen communities were selected to receive financial support and technical assistance.
 These communities will create the first local child maltreatment prevention plans using the Framework.
-As these communities begin their planning efforts, Milestones will provide the coordination, structure, facilitation and communication needed to best ensure the development of effective and actionable prevention plans.
+Milestones is providing the coordination, structure, facilitation and communication needed to best ensure the development of effective and actionable prevention plans.
+See community progress here.

 Local communities can: